jdiienno/JeffsAESSuite/README.txt

 *************
 * Arguments *
 *************
-inputLocation (string): Location of the image being encrypted or decrypted
+inputLocation (string): Location of the image being encrypted or decrypted.

-outputLocation(string): Location where the encrypted or decrypted image will be saved
+outputLocation(string): Location where the encrypted or decrypted image will be saved.
+Image base save folder must already exist, this Suite will not create new folders to save in.

 mode (string): AES mode of operation.
-Use the abreviation of the mode as the argument (i.e. 'ECB' for Electronic Code Book)
+Use the abreviation of the mode as the argument (i.e. 'ECB' for Electronic Code Book).
+It is not case sensitve, so an argument of 'ecb' will work.
 	Available Modes:
 	Electronic Code Book (ECB)
 	Cipher Block Chaining (CBC)